5w1555/sanitor_project/README.md

 python sanitor_cli.py path/to/codebase
 ```

-or, if you installed it as cli locally:
+or, if you installed it as CLI locally:

 ```bash
 sanitor path/to/codebase